JarrLane/Offensive_Meeting_Content/JavaScript-Vulnerabilities/JavaScript-fundamentals/js-intro.md

 In js use ```class``` to create a class and always add a method named ```constructor```.
 A js class is not an object, its a template for js objects.
 A class uses a prototype under the hood, its just cleaner syntax.
 Js modules let code be broken into different files.

+Js modules let you break up your code into different files, like in python where you can separate code and import the files into each other.

 Continue at js modules